 The mammary gland is a complicated organ where physiological and biochemical changes are shaped.
-The dry off period of the dairy cows on the other hand, is a transitional period during which changes of biochemical and intracellular nature take place in the mammary gland.
+Dry period is a transition process in which biochemical and cellular changes occur in the mammary gland.

 Dry Off Treatment and Its Importance

-At the end of various studies conducted, it was demonstrated that treatment rate can be elevated and the risk for new infections lowered with long-acting intra mammary antibiotics used at the beginning of the dry off period.
-It is for this reason that dry-off period treatment has long been considered as one of the most critical elements of any mastitis control schemes.
+Studies indicate that 48% of dairy cows get infected during the first 3 weeks of the dry period and almost half of the infections can be permanent for the next lactation period.
+Consequently, antibiotic therapy during the dry period is considered as the most effective way to eliminate udder infections that existed before the dry period begins.
+In various studies conducted, it was demonstrated that treatment rate can be elevated and the risk for new infections lowered with intra mammary antibiotics used at the beginning of the dry period.
+It is for this reason that dry-off period treatment has been considered as one of the most critical elements of any mastitis control schemes.